 The graphs to be aligned don't need to be identical (isomorphic), or even have the same number of nodes.
 GraphMatcher finds the best mapping of nodes regardless of the differences among the input graphs.

-New!
 The software can generate a dendrogram to visualize the clustering of all the graphs.
-Furthermore, it is possible to know the maximum common subgraph of any sub-cluster.

 GraphMatcher requires as input a textfile in the graphml format.
 All the graphs need to be specified in the same input file, such as here.
 Importantly, all the graphs have to be of the same kind, either directed or undirected.